Hire a top foreign talent through the Global Talent Stream

 How to apply

-• Upload all required documents supporting your business legitimacy (if applicable)
+• Upload any required documents

 • GTS Category A only: Upload your referral form(s), completed by your designated referral partner.
 Each TFW requested under Category A requires a separate completed referral form